ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the signature contained in "client_cred_verify" does not pass verification, the handler MUST respond with a 4.00 (Bad Request) error message.

+If verification succeeds, the handler:

+* Adds the node to the list of current members of the group.
-If verification succeeds, the handler adds the retrieved public key of the node to the list of public keys stored for the group identified by "GROUPNAME".
-Moreover, the handler assigns a name NODENAME to the node, and creates a sub-resource to /ace-group/GROUPNAME/ at the KDC (e.g. "/ace-group/GROUPNAME/nodes/NODENAME").
-The handler returns a 2.01 (Created) message containing the symmetric group keying material, the group policies and all the public keys of the current members of the group, if the KDC manages those and the Client requested them.
+* Adds the retrieved public key of the node to the list of public keys stored for the group identified by "GROUPNAME".
+* Assigns a name NODENAME to the node, and creates a sub-resource to /ace-group/GROUPNAME/ at the KDC (e.g. "/ace-group/GROUPNAME/nodes/NODENAME").
+* Returns a 2.01 (Created) message containing the symmetric group keying material, the group policies and all the public keys of the current members of the group, if the KDC manages those and the Client requested them.

 The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
 The payload of the response is formatted as a CBOR map which MAY contain the following fields, which, if included, MUST have the corresponding values:

 * 'gkty', identifying the key type of the 'key' parameter.
 The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key" Registry.
 Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key" registry.